Virginia police special agent fatally shot; suspect arrested

 Travis Ball, 27, is charged in the Friday shooting of Special Agent Michael T. Walter, who died early Saturday, authorities said.

-Ball, of Richmond, is being held without bond on charges that include malicious wounding and use of a firearm in the commission of a felony.
+Ball, who’s black, is being held without bond on charges that include malicious wounding and use of a firearm in the commission of a felony.
 Additional charges are pending.

+Walter, who’s white, was an 18-year veteran of Virginia State Police and former member of the U.S. Marine Corps, State Police Superintendent Col. Steven Flaherty said.

 Walter was shot Friday night while on patrol with a City of Richmond police officer, police said.
 The officers observed a Chevrolet Cobalt pull up to a curb on Redd Street and then pulled in behind the car.

 The Richmond officer went to speak to the driver.
-Walter approached the passenger side of the car when a “single shot rang out,” according to the statement.
+Walter approached the passenger side of the car when a single shot rang out, police said.
 Ball then took off after the shooting, sparking an overnight manhunt by eight local, state, federal law enforcement agencies.

 The Richmond officer was not injured, police said.
 The driver of the vehicle remained at the scene and was detained.
 A handgun was recovered at the scene near the Chevrolet Cobalt.
 Walter routinely partnered with the Richmond Police Department on investigative and patrol operatives, police said.

+Ball has an extensive criminal record, including convictions for assault and battery and cruelty to animals, court records show.
+He was convicted of a felony in 2014 for unauthorized use of a vehicle and was charged last year with violating his probation, according to online court records.

 The shooting occurred in Richmond’s most violent public housing complex, which has seen six homicides and 19 non-fatal shootings this year, Richmond Police Chief Alfred Durham said.
-Durham said police need the community’s help to end the violence.
+Durham said police need the community’s help.

-“At some point, we have to get it together as a people, as a community, as a city and say we’re not going to tolerate this no more,” Durham said.
+“At some point, we have to get it together as a people, as a community, as a city and say we’re not going to tolerate this no more,” Durham told reporters.

 Keonna Williams lives in Mosby Court a few doors down from where she said Ball lived with his girlfriend.
 Williams didn’t know Ball well, but saw him regularly and said he seemed like a “decent person.”
 He was known in the community as “Wiz,” she said.

 “He didn’t seem like a ruthless person — we see a lot of ruthless people around here — but he didn’t seem like that type,” Williams said.
-She said she would see him outside playing with children from time to time and said he would sometimes buy snacks for the kids at a store.
+She said she would occasionally see him outside playing with children and said he would sometimes buy snacks for local kids at the store.

 Darlene Crutchfield said she was sitting on her porch in Mosby Court Friday night when she heard what she thought was a firecracker.

-Crutchfield, whose son was fatally shot in the public housing complex in 2015, said came back outside when police arrived and saw Walter’s body on the ground.
-The image brought a flood of painful memories of her son’s death just steps away from where Walter’s body lie, she said.
+Crutchfield, whose 34-year-old son was fatally shot in the public housing complex in 2015, said came back outside when police arrived and saw Walter’s body on the ground.
+The image brought a flood of painful memories of her son, who was slain just steps away from where Walter was shot, she said.

 “I just shook my head and said ‘not again’,” Crutchfield said.